Blog - Traffic Masters· · Loading…

 Page Load Time: How fast your pages load.
 Slow pages kill conversions.

-Core Web Vitals: Google’s speed and usability metrics (Largest Contentful Paint, First Input Delay, Cumulative Layout Shift).
-These affect SEO rankings.
+Core Web Vitals: Google’s speed and usability metrics.
+These include Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift.
+They affect SEO rankings.

 Device Breakdown: Desktop vs. mobile vs. tablet traffic.
-Essential for responsive design decisions.
+This is essential for responsive design decisions.

 Browser & Operating System: What technology your visitors use.
-Helps you prioritize testing and compatibility.
+This helps you prioritize testing and compatibility.

 Start by tracking these metrics weekly.
 Look for trends, spikes, and drops.
 Ask “why?” when something changes.